NikPryvalov/DevOps_online_Kharkiv_2022Q1Q2/m4/task4.3/README.md

 < – high-priority process
 N – low-priority task
 L – has pages locked into memory (for real-time and custom IO)
++ – is in the foreground process group l – is multi-threaded (using Clone_thread, like NPTL pthreads do)
 ```
 ![screen9](https://github.com/NikPryvalov/DevOps_online_Kharkiv_2022Q1Q2/blob/main/m4/task4.3/screen/screen9.png)
 #### 8) Display only the processes of a specific user.